jimken123/soda/steps_versioned_docs/version-v0.18.0/Sql/SqlCreateSchemaFromTable.md

 ---
 title: SqlCreateSchemaFromTable Step | SQL Database Connector Documentation
 sidebar_label: SqlCreateSchemaFromTable
 description: Creates a Schema entity from a SQL table.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Sql]
 hide_title: true
 hide_table_of_contents: true